Charles Hudon

-Charles Simard-Hudon (born June 23, 1994) is a Canadian professional ice hockey left winger for Djurgårdens IF of the Swedish Hockey League (SHL).
+Charles Simard-Hudon (born June 23, 1994) is a Canadian professional ice hockey player who is a left winger for Djurgårdens IF of the Swedish Hockey League (SHL).
 He was selected in the fifth round, 122nd overall, by the Montreal Canadiens in the 2012 NHL entry draft.
-Hudon has also previously played in the National Hockey League (NHL) for the Colorado Avalanche.
+Hudon has also previously played for the Colorado Avalanche.

 Playing career

+Junior

-Hudon played his amateur midget hockey within his native Quebec with the Saint-Eustache Vikings of the QMAAA.
-He was drafted to the Quebec Major Junior Hockey League, 6th overall by the Chicoutimi Saguenéens.
-Following two prolific seasons in the QMJHL he was selected in the 2012 NHL entry draft by the Montreal Canadiens.
+Hudon played his amateur midget hockey with the Saint-Eustache Vikings of the Quebec Junior AAA Hockey League (QMAAA).
+He was then drafted to the Quebec Major Junior Hockey League (QMJHL) by the Chicoutimi Saguenéens.
+Following two prolific seasons in the QMJHL, Hudon was selected in the 2012 NHL entry draft (122nd overall) by the Montreal Canadiens.

-On May 5, 2013, Hudon was signed to a three-year entry-level contract with the Montreal Canadiens.
-During his last junior season in 2013–14, continuing as the Saguenéens captain, Hudon lead the offense with 41 points in 33 games before he was traded to Baie-Comeau Drakkar.
-He helped Drakkar to the President Cup Finals, co-leading the team in goals with 10 and finishing third amongst points with 21.
+On May 5, 2013, Hudon was signed to a three-year entry-level contract by the Canadiens organization.
+During his final major junior season in 2013–14, he led the offense for the Saguenéens with 41 points in 33 games before being traded to the Baie-Comeau Drakkar.
+Helping the Drakkar reach the President Cup Finals, Hudon co-lead the team in goals (10) and finishing third in points (21).